yoanesber/Spring-Boot-JWT-Auth-PostgreSQL/README.md

 A key aspect of this project is the implementation of **JJWT** to **create and verify JWTs** as an authentication mechanism for accessing NetflixShows resources.
 JWT is used as a Bearer token, meaning it is included in the Authorization header of HTTP requests to authenticate users.
 Compared to traditional session-based authentication, JWT provides a **stateless and scalable** approach, reducing the need for server-side session storage.
 Unlike API keys, JWTs offer **built-in expiration** and **can carry claims**, allowing for **more flexible authorization strategies**.

-This application functions both as a **resource server** and a **custom authorization server**, as it is responsible for **issuing (access and refresh tokens) and validating JWTs** for authenticated users.
+This application functions both as a **resource server** and a **custom authorization server**, as it is responsible for **issuing (access and refresh tokens) and validating JWTs** internally for authenticated users.
 It implements **custom JWT-based authentication**, meaning it does not follow the full OAuth2 protocol.
-As a result, the login request only requires a username and password—**the `grant_type` parameter is not needed**—because the token issuance (access and refresh tokens) and token refresh are handled via **separate, dedicated endpoints**.
+As a result, the login request only requires a username and password—**the `grant_type` parameter is not needed**—because the token issuance (access and refresh tokens) and token refresh are handled via **separate, dedicated endpoints:**

+- `/login` — Handles user authentication.
+The user provides a username and password, which are authenticated using `UsernamePasswordAuthenticationToken`.
+Upon successful authentication, the system sets the authentication object in the `SecurityContextHolder`, generates a JWT access token and a refresh token, and updates the user's last login time.
+- `/refresh-token` — Manages refresh tokens using a rotating strategy.
+Refresh tokens are stored in the `refresh_token` table (fields: `token`, `expiry_date`, and `user_id`).
+When a request is made to this endpoint, the system verifies the token's existence and expiration, then generates a new JWT access token and a new refresh token, replacing the old one.

 ---